Hearing Aid Features

 For music lovers, hearing aids offer music features that provide clarity of sound in both live and recorded music.
 Some hearing aids are equipped with the option to stream music directly to the hearing aids, through wireless connection.
 This gives wearers unfettered access to the sounds they love.

 You’ll notice that sounds are much “louder” with your new hearing aids – this is due to the fact that your brain has become accustomed to a less clear quality of sound.
 With hearing aids, you will have access to a wider range of sounds.
-Noise cancellation features provide wearers with a comfortable listening experience, softening sharp and sudden sounds such as the slam of a door.
+Noise cancellation provides wearers with a comfortable listening experience, softening sharp and sudden sounds such as the slam of a door.
 Noise cancellation is also an integral part of every processing platform, lessening the noisy distracting sounds of any environment to provide a clearer listening experience.
 Some hearing aids are also equipped with an echo control feature, which assists wearers in acoustically challenging spaces, such as large hallways or auditoriums.
 These soften the sounds of echoing noise to provide a more comfortable listening experience.

 As advanced electronic devices, hearing aids have kept up with the on-going evolution of digital technology.
 Most hearing aids offer wireless connectivity through Bluetooth, which allows wearers to stream music, media, and phone calls directly from their devices to their hearing aids.
 Some hearing aids even offer the option to connect directly to the Internet to assist in the processing of everyday sounds.